asmuth/clip/fnordmetric-doc/src/enterprise_index.md

 ### Semantics

-There are three basic operations: `add_sample`, `value_at` and `values_in` that add a sample to a measurement, retrieve the measurement value at a specified time, or retrieve all aggregated measurement values in a specified time interval.
+There are three basic operations: `add_sample`, `value_at` and `values_in` that add a sample to an ongoing measurement, retrieve the measurement value at a specified time, or retrieve all aggregated measurement values in a specified time interval.

 The measurement method is implicitly specified by the key; all keys need to end with one of the method postfixes.
 For example `my_key.sum` or `my_key.avg` for